-Main Street Alabama Application Workshops explain the criteria and the process for applying to become a Main Street Alabama Designated Community and describe the assistance Main Street Alabama can offer to position downtown revitalization programs for success by implementing the nationally recognized Main Street Four-Point Approach® for downtown and neighborhood commercial district revitalization.
+Main Street Alabama Application Workshops explain the criteria and the process for applying to become a Main Street Alabama Designated Program and describe the assistance Main Street Alabama can offer to position historic downtowns and neighborhood commercial districts for success by implementing the nationally recognized Main Street Four-Point Approach® for downtown and neighborhood commercial district revitalization.
 A unique economic development tool, the Main Street Four-Point Approach® is the foundation for local initiatives to revitalize their districts by leveraging their unique assets, from cultural or architectural heritage to local enterprises and community pride.

 MAIN STREET ALABAMA PROGRAM APPLICATION INSTRUCTIONS